mayerrobert/jmurmel/lambda/README.md

 The only data types currently supported are symbols, pairs (i.e. lists), numbers (represented as Java Double) and strings.
 String literals are 2000 chars max length.

-Lambdas are dynamic, i.e. no lexical closures (yet?).

 Most of these features can be disabled using commandline arguments.
 You can disable pretty much everything except S-expressions, symbols, cons cells and lambda.